Wooobee/ltbg/README.md

 Database
 --------

-This application uses SQLite with ActiveRecord.
+This application uses PostgreSQL with ActiveRecord.

 Development
 -----------